RPI-DATA/jupyter-book/_build/notebooks/linearregression.md

-## Inputing missing values
----
+### Inputing Missing Values
-It looks like about half of the columns in df_missing_values are string columns (object data type), while about half are float64 columns.
-For numerical columns with missing values, a common strategy is to compute the mean, median, or mode of each column and replace all missing values in that column with that value
+It looks like about half of the columns in `df_missing_values` are string columns (object data type), while about half are float64 columns.
+For numerical columns with missing values, a common strategy is to compute the mean, median, or mode of each column and replace all missing values in that column with that value.
+So we will take the float64 columns and fill all of the missing values with the mean using the function `df_missing_values.mean()`: